 - Mix all the dry ingredients in a bowl.

-- Warm-up 2 tbsp of oil just a little bit and add to the dry ingredients and mix well.
+- Warm-up 2 tablespoon of oil just a little bit and add to the dry ingredients and mix well.

 - Now add water and knead well in a food processor or by hand. (make like chakli dough)